 Over recent years there has been a quiet revolution in many smaller bakeries and the establishment of a growing band of artisan bakers.
 These bakers are using traditional ingredients and methods to bake a variety of traditional British and continental breads.
 The establishment of movements such as the lottery-funded Real Bread Campaign, which ‘aims to encourage the consumption and production of real bread in Britain’, have helped real bread become a hot topic.

-Real bread is made using the basic ingredients of: Flour, Water, Yeast & a small amount of salt.
-The addition of other ingredients is ok, as long as they are natural and naturally processed.
+Real bread is made using the basic ingredients of flour, water, yeast and a small amount of salt.
+The addition of other ingredients is fine, as long as they are natural and naturally processed.
 These might be products such as honey, seeds, nuts or fruits.
 Real bread has to be fresh; it cannot be ‘part-baked’ elsewhere – a practice that occurs in some supermarkets.

 Most bread available to buy in UK supermarkets is made using the Chorleywood Bread Process, which was invented in the sixties.
 The method involves high-speed mixing using intense energy, a plethora of additives and preservatives, greatly increased quantities of yeast and no fermentation time.